It’s the event of the year.

 This project was completely different from the average, but we’re not afraid of a challenge.

-Go big, creating a sales presentation example that looks
+Go big, creating a conference presentation example that looks

 like it’s had a few cans of Rockstar.